 - Realign the Isabelle Road and 109th Street intersection to improve sight distance for both southbound and westbound traffic

 - Construct new wetlands northeast of the intersection to mitigate project impacts and improve habitat

 - View preliminary design exhibits

-Boulder County will host a project open house to provide the public with an opportunity to review preliminary plans, ask questions, and provide comments.
+- April 17, 2019 – Boulder County hosted a project open house to provide the public with an opportunity to review preliminary plans, ask questions, and provide comments.